 Any serious injury accident caused by faulty or defective equipment should be investigated.
 The goal of such an investigation is to thoroughly determine any potential negligence claims against the person operating the vehicle or against a manufacturer or repair shop that could have been negligent in the manufacturing or repair of the vehicle — resulting in serious injury.

-Here are come common types of faulty equipment frequently involved in motor vehicle accidents.
+Here are some common types of faulty equipment frequently involved in motor vehicle accidents.

 Tires aren’t made to last forever, even though some people believe they are.
 The tires on any vehicle are rated for so many miles and should be replaced at that point.
 That’s not to say that tires won’t fail before their mileage is up.
 When an owner realizes that their tires are under-inflated, over-inflated or even that tread is worn or missing, they could be held responsible if a tire fails and results in an accident.